Supersheep50/A-History-of-Playstation/README.md

         2. On the home page there is also a welcome message displayed in the centre of the screen.

     2. As a first time visitor I want to understand how to navigate the site to find information and sections about the PlayStation with ease.
-        1. At the top right of the screen there is a menu that lets me easily naviaget between the pages.
+        1. At the top right of the screen there is a menu that lets me easily navigate between the pages.
         2. Clicking the logo at the top left will bring me back to the home page.

     3. As a first time visitor I want to learn about the different variations of the PlayStation and info behind their release.
 I want to see photos of each console to help me better understand them and also some select games from each console.